 Geotechnical and structural engineers in this general area consider soil movements or Potential Vertical Rise (PVR) of approximately one (1) inch or less to be within acceptable structural design tolerances for most structures but may be different depending on structure use and the desired performance of the foundation.
 Therefore, movements of the underlying soils are not eliminated and thus one should expect a slab foundation structure to exhibit differential vertical movements.
 However, structural engineers design slab foundations for the expected magnitude of soil movements without failure of the structure.
 More stringent soil movement criteria may be established but the owner should consider the exponential increase in cost required to design and construct a structure for such soil movements.
 Data obtained in this study indicate that the soils at this site have strength characteristics capable of supporting the foundation and structure if designed appropriately.
-Stratum I is composed of lean clay to fat clay and has a high potential to exhibit volumetric changes (contraction and expansion).
-Stratum II is composed of lean clay and has a moderate potential to exhibit volumetric changes.
+Stratum I is composed of fat clay and has a high potential to exhibit volumetric changes (contraction and expansion).
 The potential for soil volumetric changes is dependent on variations in moisture contents of the underlying soils.
 Based on this data, this site is suitable for a slab foundation provided the subgrade is modified in accordance with the recommendations established in this report to reduce the potential for these soil volumetric changes.